stevebosserman/timebanking-matters/Time-Based Economy Notes.md

 ### Theme Two:
 Those interactions are spread among the five original and three extended (cognitive, aesthetic, and transcendence) levels of [Maslow's Hierarchy of Needs](https://www.simplypsychology.org/maslow.html) [1]

+### Theme Three:
+One distributes time daily between sleep and wakefulness; public and private activities; and meeting Maslow's Hierarchy of Needs

 ## Part Two: The Individual and the Community
 ### Theme Four:
 While one can exist by oneself, it is easier to meet basic needs when interacting with others who have common goals